What’s new in 0.11.0

 -

-edit cell.
+edit a cell.

-From Workspace/To Workspace blocks
+Blocks From Workspace/To Workspace

-From/Goto units
+From/Goto blocks

 The Electricity library has been seriously improved